 There are many giant springs in Florida.
 Weeki Wachee Springs though are special – more than 70 years here operates unique underwater show of mermaids.

 If you see this after your page is loaded completely, leafletJS files are missing.

 The unusual name of Weeki Wachee Spring comes from the Seminole language and means “little spring”.

 The name does not correspond to reality: this spring has incredible size!
 It starts in a 50 by 64 meters wide pond, which is up to 56 meters deep.
 At the deepest place is seen an opening into a deeper cave and all the water gushes out from this hole.
 There even is seen a bulge on the surface of the pond.
 The temperature of the water is 23.7 °C.

 The power of the stream prevents the exploration of the cave.
-Sometimes, though, the power of the stream decreases and cave divers have a possibility to go deeper in the cave.
+Sometimes, though, the power of the stream decreases, and cave divers have a possibility to go deeper into the cave.

 History of the mermaid show

 Newton Perry, former U.S. Navy soldier, and stunt swimmer had a crazy idea in the 1940ies – to create an underwater show in the springs.
 The incredibly clear water of the spring allowed us to see far through it and the pool was large and deep enough to allow such shows.

 Together with partners and many local activists, he cleaned the pond of garbage – such as old refrigerators and abandoned cars.
 On October 13, 1947, the first show of the underwater theater opened.

 Spectators had the opportunity to look through windows to the natural beauty of the spring basin and “mermaids” – girls performing under the water.
 Selected local girls were just living under the water – sitting around the tables, eating, drinking, typing, painting.
 These simple activities later turned into elaborate shows.
 The main danger was created by the alligators – thus there was a guard sitting at the river and trying to spot them.